 Articles exemplifying Citizen Action’s Theory of Change

-Criminal Justice Reform:
+The Lessons of Recent Setbacks on Criminal Justice Reform:

 In an editorial for In These Times, Citizen Action Executive Director Robert Kraig explains how social movement breakthroughs such as the historic Black Lives Matter protests in 2020 create opportunities for the defenders of the status quo to foment public backlash, and how establishment politicians backslide under the pressure.
 Community organizing can turn the tide back towards fundamental reform and eventual liberation, but only if it works to change the cultural common sense about what makes us safe for the multiracial working class.
 Read the column here.